pridevel/slate/source/index.html.md

 names = Hash.new
 ```

-You can also use new to create a hash with a default value, which is otherwise just nil.
+You can also use new to create a hash with a default value, like here we are using "month" which is otherwise just nil.

 ```ruby
 months = Hash.new( "month" )